CamDavidsonPilon/lifelines/docs/Quickstart.rst

 but instead of a ``survival_function_`` being exposed, a ``cumulative_hazard_`` is.

-.. note:: Similar to Scikit-Learn, all estimated quanities in lifelines appends an underscore to the name.
+.. note:: Similar to Scikit-Learn, all statistically estimated quanities append an underscore to the property name.

 Survival Regression
 ---------------------------------